 Tokyo English Life Line:

-Free, anonymous help-line from 9 AM to 11 PM.
+Free, anonymous help-line from 9 AM to 11 PM and a chat service available 10:30 PM to 2 AM, Fridays, Saturdays, and Sundays.
 Longer-term distance counseling sessions available for a sliding fee.

 International Mental Health Professionals Japan